Bangladesh Liberation War order of battle: Pakistan

-On 25 March 1971, the Pakistani military, supported by paramilitary units, launched the military operation to pacify the insurgent-held areas of East Pakistan, which led to a prolonged conflict with the Bengali Mukti Bahini.
+On 25 March 1971, the Pakistani military, supported by paramilitary units, launched the military operation to pacify the muktibahini held areas of East Pakistan, which led to a prolonged conflict with the Bengali Mukti Bahini.
 Although conventional in nature during March–May 1971, it soon turned into a guerrilla insurgency from June of that year.
 Indian Army had not directly supported the Bengali resistance but had launched Operation Jackpot to support the insurgency from May 1971.

 The initial deployments of the Pakistan armed forces were to combat and contain the activities of the Mukti Bahini.
 This was changed over time and by December 1971, 3 Infantry and 2 ad hoc divisions were deployed to face the Mitro Bahini.